Climate negotiators in Egypt say they remain far from a deal

 But there are big differences over who should pay.

-German Foreign Minister Annalena Baerbock said the money should not come only from the industrialized nations, but also major emerging economies whose greenhouse gas emissions have increased sharply in recent decades.
+German officials said the money should not come only from the industrialized nations, but also major emerging economies whose greenhouse gas emissions have increased sharply in recent decades.

 Heavy polluters China and India, however, argue they should not have to contribute because they are still officially considered developing nations.